MurrellGroup/AssigningSecondaryStructure.jl/README.md

 AssigningSecondaryStructure provides a way to assign loops, helices, and strands to protein backbones using a simplified version of the [DSSP](https://swift.cmbi.umcn.nl/gv/dssp/) algorithm.

-Both the [BioStructures.jl](https://github.com/BioJulia/BioStructures.jl) and [ProteinSecondaryStructures.jl](https://github.com/m3g/ProteinSecondaryStructures.jl) packages provide interfaces for more sophisticated secondary structure assignment, but they both call the [DSSP_jll.jl](https://docs.juliahub.com/General/DSSP_jll/stable/) binary under the hood, which requires writing structures to a file, leading to significant overhead.
+Both the [BioStructures.jl](https://github.com/BioJulia/BioStructures.jl) and [ProteinSecondaryStructures.jl](https://github.com/m3g/ProteinSecondaryStructures.jl) packages provide interfaces for more sophisticated secondary structure assignment, but they both call the [DSSP_jll.jl](https://docs.juliahub.com/General/DSSP_jll/stable/) binary under the hood, which requires writing structures to a file with significant overhead.

 ## Installation